mdn/content/files/en-us/web/api/namednodemap/setnameditemns/index.md

 ### Return value

-Return the old attribute if replaced, or `null` if the attribute is new.
+Returns the old attribute if replaced, or `null` if the attribute is new.

 ### Exceptions